RAW Terp Spray Review

 No.

 All in all, RAW’s terp sprays seem more gimmicky than scientifically valid, and I won’t be using them again.
+They’re a novel cannabis item, but I like my flower as natural as it comes.
+While there’s almost certainly not anything harmful in these sprays, I don’t see that there’s anything truly beneficial either.

 I asked some of my pharmacist friends what they thought, and they said it seems like a more processed version of adding herbs to your cannabis flower.
 So if you want additional terpenes, reach for herbs and other natural sources, not processed spray with unknown ingredients.